robotecht/stonefish_documentation/README.md

-# stonefish_documentation
+# Stonefish Simulator:
-Documentation for installing and using stonefish using ROS2.
+Stonefish is a powerful C++ library designed specifically for simulating and visualizing marine robots.
+It excels at rendering realistic underwater environments and the interactions between robots and their surroundings.
+This makes Stonefish ideal for researchers and developers working on aquatic robotics projects.
+This tutorial will guide you through using Stonefish to create real-time, 3D visualizations of your robot data.

-# System Requirement
+## System Requirements

+Stonefish requires a modern computer for smooth operation.
+Here's a breakdown of the minimum specifications:

-**Processor:** Multi-core processor
+- **Processor:** Multi-core processor (recommended for real-time performance)

-**Minimum Graphics Card:** Nvidia GeForce 400 series, AMD Radeon HD 5000 series
+- **Graphics Card:** Nvidia GeForce 400 series or AMD Radeon HD 5000 series (or equivalent with OpenGL 4.3 support)

-**Operating System:** Linux Ubuntu (22.04.4 LTS) - [Installation Guide](https://www.youtube.com/watch?v=oNEwEQ0uU1Y)
+- **Operating System:** Linux Ubuntu 22.04.4 LTS - Installation Guide: [Ubuntu Installation](https://www.youtube.com/watch?v=oNEwEQ0uU1Y)

-The minimum requirement is the support for OpenGL 4.3.
-If the GPU is not fulfilling the requirements, it is still possible to run simulation in console mode, with limited functionality.
+**Note:** While a powerful GPU is recommended for full functionality, Stonefish can run basic simulations in console mode with a less capable graphics card.

 # ROS2
 ROS 2 (Robot Operating System 2) is the next-generation framework for building robot applications.
 It empowers users and developers to leverage a rich ecosystem of libraries and tools, streamlining the development process.